DewGew/Domoticz-Google-Assistant/README.md

   - Copy the API key shown and insert it in `SMARTHOMEPROVIDERAPIKEY` in config.py.

 - Navigate back to the [Actions on Google Console](https://console.actions.google.com/).
-  - On the left navigation menu under BUILD, click on Actions.
-Click on Add Your First Action and choose your app's language(s).
+  - On the top menu click Develop, then on the left navigation menu click on Actions.
     Enter the URL for fulfillment, e.g. `https://[YOUR REVERSE PROXY URL]/smarthome`, click Done.
-  - On the left navigation menu under ADVANCED OPTIONS, click on Account Linking.
+  - On the left navigation menu under Account Linking.
   - Select No, I only want to allow account creation on my website.
 Click Next.
   - For Linking Type, select OAuth.
   - For Grant Type, select 'Authorization Code' for Grant Type.